Last Updated on April 10, 2022

 As the name suggests, sand-skiing is the practice of skiing on sand dunes, generally on beach or desert terrains.
 It can be practiced with regular ski gear such as ski poles, or with a cable ski setup while being carried by a vehicle, similar to waterskiing.
 It is different from sand dune surfing mainly in the type of equipment used (sandskis instead of sandboards).

 Can you ski on sand?

 Skiing on sand is totally doable!
 Like sandboarding and sand sledding, you will likely need to apply sand wax to the bottom of your ski poles in order to reduce friction.
 Sand has a dynamic coefficient friction of 0.55 compared to snow’s 0.03, which makes it almost 20 times less slippery compared to snow.
 You will damage your skis if you use them on dry sand without proper waxing, so make sure not to skip this essential step.

 Sand skiing vs snow skiing

 Is sandskiing dangerous?

-There have been many reports of people having sandboarding accidents and even dying, sand skiing poses the same risks.
+There have been many reports of people having sandboarding accidents and even dying, therefore sand skiing poses some risks.
 Whenever you go ski on sand dunes, make sure to follow local instructions, wear proper clothing and double check that your travel insurance covers sand skiing.
 We recommend the insurance from WorldNomads.com, which covers a wide range of activities and extreme sports on sand.

 Where can you ski on sand dunes